CajucomW/itssamjo/README.md

 ### Progress...

+07082020
+- Fixed onSubmit and Login bug (Finally)
+- Need to fix Blog link when logged in to show... blogs.

 06282020
 - Fixed migration bug by deleting duplicated titles
 - Moving on to Login/Authentication using tokens

-06262020
-- Unable to migrate files because of the new fields I've added.
-Easy fix would probably be to nuke the existing db and start fresh w/ the most recent table.

 ### TODO:

-- Login/Authentication
+- Display Blogs when logged in
 - Make Heroku-ready > deploy to heroku
 - Styling
 - Write Update operation